jloveric/stripe-layers/README.md

 [![CI](https://github.com/jloveric/stripe-layer-classification/actions/workflows/python-app.yml/badge.svg)](https://github.com/jloveric/stripe-layer-classification/actions/workflows/python-app.yml)
-# classification with stripe layers
+# Positional encoding layers for piecewise polynomial layers
 Currently an experiment.
 Will be moved to high-order-layers-torch when I determine this is valuable.

 A high order approach to image classification.
 Uses the "stripe" layers for "convolutional" and